How to Monitor Your SEO Rankings

 In Google Analytics, you can set up conversion goals that can be measured.
-Choose Admin from the top navigation, and then click Goals in the right-hand column.
-You choose what should signal a conversion transaction (for example, when a user opens the checkout page, or sees the thank-you page).
+Choose Admin from the top navigation, then click Goals in the right-hand column.
+You choose what should signal a conversion transaction (for example, when a user opens the checkout page or sees the thank-you page).

-You can set up goals at every step along your conversion path so you can see exactly where you’re losing people in your sales funnel.
-GA also lets you assign monetary values to conversion goals, enabling your analytics data to track the revenue per transaction, per page.
+You can set up SEO goals at every step along your conversion path so you can see exactly where you’re losing people in your sales funnel.
+GA also lets you assign monetary values to conversion goals, enabling your analytics data to track the revenue per transaction per page.